Child playing with a ball.

 • Forwards than backwards

-Both indoor and outdoor trampolines are a wonderful strengthening exercise.
-Keep in mind that it is important to follow safety rules.
+• Both indoor and outdoor trampolines are a wonderful strengthening exercise.
+Keep in mind that it is important to follow safety warnings.

 Push and Pull

-Children love to push and pull grocery carts, wagons, and other items on wheels.
-This activity works gross motor muscles.
-Another option is to tie a string or belt on a laundry basket for the child to pull around.
+Pushing and pulling activities engage both upper and lower body muscles, enhancing strength, coordination, and endurance while helping children understand force and resistance.
+Children love to push and pull grocery carts, wagons, or other wheeled items, which work their gross motor muscles.
+You can also tie a string or belt to a laundry basket for the child to pull around.

 Throwing and Catching